aromatt/netipds/README.md

-This package builds on the [netip](https://pkg.go.dev/net/netip)/[netipx](https://pkg.go.dev/go4.org/netipx) family, adding two immutable, tree-based collection types for [netip.Prefix](https://pkg.go.dev/net/netip#Prefix):
+This package builds on the [netip](https://pkg.go.dev/net/netip)/[netipx](https://pkg.go.dev/go4.org/netipx) family by adding two immutable, tree-based collection types for [netip.Prefix](https://pkg.go.dev/net/netip#Prefix):
 * `PrefixMap[T]` - for associating data with IPs and prefixes and fetching that data with network hierarchy awareness
 * `PrefixSet` - for storing sets of prefixes and combining those sets in useful ways (unions, intersections, etc)